bugthing/tug/DEPLOY_WITH_CHEF.md

 * install and network a phyical machine
 * configure a virtual machine (vagrant)

-For quick easy access you can add the follwing to your ssh config file `~/.ssh/config`
+For quick easy access you can add the following to your ssh config file `~/.ssh/config`

 ```
 Host tug-server